epaleo/monitor-swt/README.md

 ```
 -javaagent:${M2}/repository/org/aspectj/aspectjweaver/1.9.4/aspectjweaver-1.9.4.jar
 ```
-5 Execute mvn install with the profile
+5 Execute mvn install with the profile.
 ```
 mvn -U clean install -P oficina
 ```

-6 Execute launcher in your IDE
+6 Execute launcher in your IDE.

 7 Now you can move your cursor over a component in your application and press **Ctr+Shift+A**.
-If everything is ok, you will get a message with information in your console:
+If everything is ok, you will get a message with information in your console.
 ```
 [DEBUG] 2019-09-11 22:42:37.818 [main] MonitorWidgets - ######## CURSOR ON COMPONENT ########
 [DEBUG] 2019-09-11 22:42:37.823 [main] MonitorWidgets - class org.eclipse.swt.widgets.Shell